► Bentley’s first pure electric car due 2025-26

 Electrification is the next big step for all brands, and Bentley is well placed to take the lead - providing its Volkswagen Group owners let it.

-Mulsanne luxury saloon could make way for another Bentley SUV
+Mulsanne luxury saloon makes way for another Bentley SUV

 In 2019 Bentley sold 11,006 cars, its seventh consecutive year beyond 10,000, and all the more impressive because it did so without the Flying Spur sedan which historically has been a quarter of the brand’s volume.